SHFRANCE/WebApplications-Project/README.md

 # WebApplications-Project

-<u> Assignement 1 : </u>
+<strong>Assignement 1 :</strong>

-You can find my app on https://guarded-shelf-52735.herokuapp.com/ :)
+You can find my app on https://guarded-shelf-52735.herokuapp.com/ 😇

-Assignement 3 :
+<strong>Assignement 3 :</strong>

-You can find my app on https://polar-stream-89509.herokuapp.com/ :)
+You can find my app on https://polar-stream-89509.herokuapp.com/ 😇